tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 ```

 Importantly, as soon as values are assigned to variables, we enforce the
-not-equal constraints so that failure will happen as soon as possible. `\+` is
+not-equal constraints so that failure will happen as soon as possible. `\+`
 means "not", and in this case tells when a value is not member of a list.
 The
 predicate would run much more slowly if you put all the `\=` constraints in
 one group at the bottom of the function.

-An even more efficient approach is to mimic how people do addition digit by
+An even more efficient approach is to mimic digit by digit addition using
-digit using carries:
+carries, the way people do it:

 ```prolog
 alpha2(S, E, N, D, M, O, R, Y, [S, E, N, D, M, O, R, E, M, O, N, E, Y]) :-